 Activities can include:

-- Ground-based activities, for example in-hand leading, walks, long reining and lunging.
+• Ground-based activities, for example in-hand leading, walks, long reining and agility games.

-Equine assisted activities in our Explore and Empower phases provide a route into further learning, volunteering and, potentially, employment as the skills learnt are directly transferrable to further education and the workplace.
+Equine assisted activities provide a route into further learning, volunteering and, potentially, employment as the skills learnt are directly transferrable to further education and the workplace.

-Our Wellies for Wellness programme includes equine care and welfare-led activities as well as outdoor learning encompassing a range of inclusive nature-based activities.
+Wellies for Wellness is our equine assisted activity programme for families.
+Our Wellies for Wellness sessions include equine care and welfare-led activities as well as outdoor learning encompassing a range of inclusive nature-based activities.

 Wellies for Wellness sessions are aimed at families and can be a one-off experience or offered as a series of six weekly sessions.
 Sessions are typically two hours in duration.